Skip to Main Content

 • Is credible information on this topic readily available?

-Watch this Credo Learning Tools video on How to Select a Topic which is an essential foundational step of the research process.
+Watch the Credo Learning Tools video on How to Select a Topic (linked below), which is an essential foundational step of the research process.
 The other videos listed on the Credo Research Quick Tips page from the How to Select a Topic video could also be helpful.
 Take your time viewing those resources.

 Narrowing Down or Broadening your Topic